LEAF-Bering-uClibc/website/bering-uclibc/index.md

 ---
 General
 -------
-Bering-uClibc is a LEAF branch based on the Linux kernel 3.4 and [uClibc](http://uclibc.org/about.html).
+Bering-uClibc is a LEAF branch currently based on the Linux kernel 4.4 and [uClibc-ng](http://uclibc-ng.org).
 It is ipv6-ready and provides with apkg a new and enhanced package management.

-For the installation process and how to use additional packages read the [Bering-uClibc User Guide]({{ site.buc_wiki_url}}/Bering-uClibc_5.x_-_User_Guide)
+For the installation process and how to use additional packages read the [Bering-uClibc User Guide]({{ site.buc_wiki_url}}/Bering-uClibc_6.x_-_User_Guide)

 Available boot images and extensions
 ------------------------------------